-The scope of this chapter is to present some simulation and modeling works, providing a state of the art in the military context allowing users to understand how platform development is growing and the most important produced simulation software.
+The scope of this chapter is to present some simulation and modeling works, providing a state of 4 the art in the military context allowing users to understand how platform development is growing and the most important produced simulation software.

-Will be also presented the most common problems that leads to motivates the usage and development of this king of platforms, as well as the necessary information for the military conception of simulation.
+- 6 Will be also presented the most common problems that leads to motivates the usage and development of this king of platforms, as well as the necessary information for the military conception of aimulation - 8 of simulation.